Do You Legally Need a Written Contract?

 - Employment type — full-time, part-time, or casual (this affects almost everything else)

-- Award classification — specific level under the Hospitality Award (e.g. Level 1 Food & Beverage Attendant Grade 2)
+- Award classification — specific level under the Hospitality Industry (General) Award MA000009 (e.g. Food & Beverage Attendant Grade 2 — Level 2)

-- Pay rate — base hourly rate, reference to the applicable award, pay frequency
+- Pay rate — base hourly rate, reference to the Award, pay frequency

-- Hours of work — ordinary hours per week, days of the week, rostering arrangements
+- Hours of work — ordinary hours per week, rostered days, rostering arrangements

 - Probation period — typically 3 or 6 months (must be in writing to be enforceable)

-- Leave entitlements — annual leave, personal/carer’s leave, compassionate leave (for permanent employees)
+- Leave entitlements — annual leave, personal/carer's leave, compassionate leave (permanent employees)

 - Superannuation — fund details and contribution rate (currently 11.5%)